• Start Here!

 Some people are of the opinion that mold growth on horse tack is a good sign that the tack is healthy.
 Therefore, they approach mold removal a slightly different way.
 This article about saddle mold is worth a quick read.

 In this post I refer to EC3 products.
-They are one of the only two mold and mycotoxin removal products that I personally use and recommend.
+They are one of the only three mold and mycotoxin removal products that I personally use and recommend.
 Please read my article outlining what makes EC3 superior when it comes to killing mold and mycotoxins.
 It has been independently lab tested and proven to be 99% effective when used properly.
 I encourage you to purchase EC3 products directly through Micro Balance.
 If you prefer to shop on Amazon, Micro Balance has a presence there as well.

 A leather jacket with an overlay that says "check out these simple steps to getting mold off leather."